abmoll/MakeChangeProject/README.md

 Download the files from the abmoll/MakeChangeProject/src directory.

-At a command prompt type java GiveChange.
+At a command prompt, type java GiveChange.

 Enter the price of the item and the amount tendered.
-You will receive your change in bills and coins.
+The program gives your change in bills and coins.